nx-lr/32chars-js/README.md

 ### Encoding functions

-The output ships with several functions, defined with the keys `0`, `-1`, `true` and `false`.
-These functions exist in the compiler.
-Since functions when converted into strings with the `.toString()` method yields the source code of the function itself, we can manipulate the source code before including them in the output.
+The output contains several functions, defined with the keys `0`, `-1`, `true` and `false` which can be formed completely with symbols.Their corresponding primitive expressions are `+[]`, `~[]`, `!''` and `![]`.
+These functions are defined in the compiler and also encoded in the output.

-**UglifyJS** parses the source code and returns a _minified_ version of the function code, with short variable names and compressed values, expressions and constructs.
-Since we are minimizing the number of letters and numbers in the compressed code, we have to perform more transformations to the minified source code.
+Functions can be converted into strings, which yield their source code when converted into a string.
+We can manipulate the source code inside the function however way we want.
+In this case, we want to transform the function into the shortest possible expression without using any alphanumerics.

+- We pass the entire function into **UglifyJS**, which returns a minified version of the source code.
+UglifyJS eliminates comments and dead code, shortens variables, and compresses values, expressions and statements to be as compact as possible.
-Using regular expressions, we convert the function into arrow function form `()=>{}` and all the variables and arguments converted into combinations of `_` and `$` characters.
-The letters and numbers in the compressed code are then substituted with the appropriate substring if they have been defined, or spelled out entirely.
-Calls to other functions are substituted with the appropriate property of `$` and embedded inside the string.
-Symbols remain untouched and are thus quoted.
+- Next, we convert the named function `function named(args)=>{body}` into an anonymous arrow function `(args)=>{body}` with a regular expression.
+- Then, we generate a lookup table of all the variables and arguments defined in the function, and substitute them with combinations of `_` and `$` characters.
+- After that, we substitute all the identifiers, numbers and spaces with the appropriate substring if they have been defined, if not they are spelled out entirely.
+If an uppercase letter is not defined, we attach a `.toUpperCase()` call on the equivalent ih lowercase letter.
+- Next, we substitute calls to other functions are substituted with the appropriate property of `$` as a primitive expression inside the string.
+- We quote the remaining portions of the string which are symbols, and join everything up with the string concatenation operator `+`.

-The substituted function string is passed into the `eval` function, thus evaluating it to an anonymous function which is assigned its alias.
+- Finally, we pass the expression inside the `eval` function, which returns an anonymous function that is then assigned its corresponding primitive expression.

 ### Similar strings

 Using various string methods, we can employ algorithms to produce similar strings, so to minimize the number of values that need to be encoded.
 Some substrings manipulating primitive values like `'function'`, `'Array'`, `'undefined'`, `'object'`, so we can derive substrings from those.

-- The `slice` returns consecutive characters within a substring by specifying a start and optional end index, for instance, `'fin'` and `'fine'` from `'undefined'`.
+- The `slice` method returns consecutive characters within a substring by specifying a start and optional end index, for instance, `'fin'` and `'fine'` from `'undefined'`.
 - The `repeat` method repeats a substring.
 We use a regular expression to determine the shortest pattern within the substring and how much it repeats.
 - The `split` and `'join'` method is used to join an array of "strings" with a string as its delimiter.
 Then, using regular expressions, we determine the optimal substring to delimit, then we recursively split and hash both the substrings and the delimiter.
 - The `replace` method is used to replace one or all substrings of a substring through insertion, deletion, or substitution to turn it into something similar.
 We would use a string difference checker.

-We divide the substring into n-grams and determine which substrings could be derived from all the non-symbol characters in the file. he compiler builds a list of all these substrings, and stores them in the global object in a separate statement should they appear in the input more than once.
+We divide the substring into n-grams and determine which substrings could be derived from all the non-symbol characters in the file.
+The compiler builds a list of all these substrings, and stores them in the global object in a separate statement should they appear in the input more than once.

+### Escaping strings

+We can quote sequences of ASCII symbols literally without having to perform any encoding, except for escape sequences with the backslash `\`, quote `` '"` `` characters and the dollar `$` in the interpolation sequence `${` in template strings which is done automatically with the `jsesc` functions.

+However, we can still perform some optimizations to minimize the use of such backslashes, especially in bijective-encoded strings.
+If a substring contains too many backslashes, then the compiler resorts to two possible options:

+One is embedding the substring inside a `RegExp` literal and accessing either the `source` property to retrieve the pattern, or wrapping it inside a template literal to encase it inside its delimiting slashes.

+The other is using `String.raw` function on a template literal, which returns the raw character sequence.

+If the compiler evaluates either literal with the `eval` and still produces an error, it falls back to using the normal substrings. `RegExp`-delimited literals are prioritized.
+If a substring ends in a an odd number of backslashes the last backslash is added back in normal quotes: `'\\'`.

 ### Bijective numeration

-There are four aliased functions encoded inside the output: `encodeBijective`, aliased `0`, `decodeBijective`, aliased `-1`, `compressRange`, aliased `false` and `expandRange` aliased `true`.
-All these functions rely on [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration), where every possible substring from a set of characters (or digits) corresponds to a natural number.
+There are four aliased functions encoded inside the output:

+- `encodeBijective`, aliased `0`;
+- `decodeBijective`, aliased `-1`;
+- `compressRange`, aliased `false`; and
+- `expandRange`, aliased `true`.

+All these functions rely on the principle of **[bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration)**, which states that every non-negative integer can be represented in exactly one way using a finite string of digits.
+The reverse is true: every string of digits made from an indexed, unique character set, corresponds to a natural number.

 ```js
 const functionAliases = {